What are the Best Digital Nomad Family Destinations in 2026?

 - Languages spoken: Portuguese is the main language, but English is widely spoken, especially in tourist areas.

 Lisbon is one of the safest cities in Europe.
-Violent crime is rare, but like in many cities, petty crime such as pickpocketing can happen in busy tourist areas.
-The healthcare system is top-notch, and the city is very family-friendly.
+Violent crime is very rare.
+The main thing to watch is pickpocketing in busy tourist areas.
+Healthcare is excellent, and the city feels very friendly for families.

 Cost of Living in Lisbon